Ten Tips to Improve Daily Productivity

 There are only so many hours in the working day, so what we have is very valuable to our productivity.

-You start the day with an organized to do list, set goals but before you know it the day is nearing the end and your list is suddenly longer when you started.
+Starting the day with an organized to do list and set goals.
+But before you know it the day is nearing the end and your list is suddenly longer when you started.

 Fast turnaround of work can be mistaken for productivity.
-It’s very easy to end up being overwhelmed by our workload or obsessing over end goals and rushing to doing a lot within a short time.
+It’s very easy to end up being overwhelmed by our workload or obsessing over end goals.
 Often, a fast turnaround may mean that work is completed to a lower standard than if the turnaround was longer.

 To work to your optimum, you are then left with two choices – work for longer hours, or work smart.